 Internal Feature 6 1 and zone (0 to 6)

 External Feature 6 2 (code 2 has no zones)

 Combined Feature 6 3 and zone (0 to 6)

 Activating and deactivating the ability to page

 You need to start a Unified Manager session to program this feature.
-See Getting Started on page 13 for more information.
+For more information about programming using the Unified Manager, see the Enterprise Edge Programming Operations Guide.